saksofon997/bun-poc/README.md

-# Elysia with Bun runtime
+# bUnified

+Meet new friends and feel safer when going to local events by checking in with anonymous avatars.

 ## Getting Started